SoftProjectsGroup-servicesLtd/SoftProjectsGroup/about.md

 ## Investment Management
 The group was created to manage customized portfolios for private clients and corporations around the world.
 We continue to provide cryptocurrencies-focused, personalized money management though our software solutions (crypto trading bots, intelligent agents, forecasting algorithms).

-## IT Solutions
+## Software Solutions
-Mainly specializing in the development of software solutions based on open source for small-medium sized companies, which provides immediate high level technical support.
+Mainly specializing in the development of Artificial Intelligence solutions for the financial technology sector to save time, reduce costs, and add value.
+Our  flexible and integrated solutions based on open source software technology to deal with problems of small-medium sized companies, which provides immediate high level technical support.

 * **Application Development** - `Web` / `Mobile` / `Desktop`